BorjaZarco/graphql-api/README.md

 #### Queries

-- `getCart`: get the cart of the user that is making the request
+- `getCart`: get the cart of the user that is making the request.

 #### Subscriptions

-- `subscribeToCart`: subscribe to the status of the cart that belongs to the user that is making the request
+- `subscribeToCart`: subscribe to the status of the cart that belongs to the user that is making the request.

 #### Mutations